ijdutse/naija-nlp/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/ijdutse/naija-nlp)

 # NaijaNLP: A Review of Nigerian Low-Resource Languages Tracker
 A curated list of research papers, resources (datasets, tools, etc), and updates in Natural Language Processing (NLP) and related fields for low-resource languages with focus on Nigerian languages (NaijaNLP).
+The paper is accessible [here](https://arxiv.org/pdf/2502.19784).

 ---